This post may contain affiliate links. Read my whole disclosure here.

 One effective way to teach kids how to control their emotions and behaviors is by offering them easy strategies to use when facing challenging moments.

-You can do this by reading books that focus on self-regulation skills and use the stories to teach your child how to react in different situations.
+You can do this by reading books that focus on self-regulation (see the list below) or using role-play to encourage kids to develop their emotional skills.

-Here is a list of books that are great for approaching topics like self-control and self-regulation:
+Here is a list of books that are great for approaching topics like self-control and emotional regulation:

 photos from depositphotos.com / genmindful.com / personal archive